easy-smpc/easy-smpc-performance-evaluation/README.md

 # Performance evaluation of the software EasySMPC

 > This repository allows to reproduce the performance evaluation of the software [EasySMPC](https://github.com/prasser/easy-smpc) in a dockerized form with the e-mail server  [iRedMail](https://www.iredmail.org/).
 The steps are described below.
+> The result of a run of the evaluation are stored in the folder `results`
 ---

 ## Steps to reproduce the performance evaluation